 Print a copy of the Each Orange Had 8 Slices Activity Sheet Now!

-I also have a really fun Orange Fraction Flip Book printable in my shop!
+To go along with this, I also have a really fun Orange Fraction Flip Book printable in my shop!

-Or add it to your cart now!
+Add it to your cart now!

 Want more multiplication activities?
 Visit my post on Fun Ways to Teach Multiplication to Kids!